ChrisPritchard/OverTheWire/Natas/natas23.md

 1. Go to [http://natas23.natas.labs.overthewire.org](http://natas23.natas.labs.overthewire.org)
 2. Log in with natas23, D0vlad33nQF0Hz2EP255TP5wSW9ZsRSE

-The page will return the password if 'rehelio' is passed as a get/querystring parameter.
-However if the user does not contain a valid session with admin a redirect header (Location) is appended which sends the user back to the start screen.

-Firefox and some frameworks (looking at you .NET) follow 302s automatically.
-Curl however does not.

-3. To get the password, run the following command from bash: `curl --user natas22:chG9fbe1Tq2eWVMgjYYD1MsfIvN461kJ http://natas22.natas.labs.overthewire.org/?revelio`
+This page will return the password if the passwd contains the text "iloveyou" and if the text is greater than 10.
+The ability for these both to be true is due to PHP type juggling / eager casting: if a string starts with a number, and is compared with a number, then the starting number is parsed to a number for the comparison - the rest of the string is ignored.

+3. Submit `11iloveyou` as the password to get the password for natas24.